microsoft/azurechat/docs/9-managed-identities.md

 1. **Update the Parameter**:
    - Set the parameter `disableLocalAuth` to `true` in [`infra/main.bicep`](/infra/main.bicep) (or [`infra/main.json`](/infra/main.json) for ARM deployment) to use Managed Identities.
-2. **Deploy as normal**:
+2. **Deploy resources using azd**:
    - refer to the [README](../README.md)
 3. **(Optional) Setup your local development environment**:

-   - Run this script to grant yourself RBAC permissions on the Azure resources so you can run AzureChat locally
+   Run this script to grant yourself RBAC permissions on the Azure resources so you can run AzureChat locally with managed identities.

+   If you haven't already done so then you will need to login to Azure using the Azure CLI command `az login`
    - In Powershell:
      ```powershell
      PS> .\scripts\add_localdev_roles.ps1